Matleo/MLPython2Java/Maschine Learning/NeuralNetwork/Tensorflow/MNISTClassifier/README.md

     saver = tf.train.Saver()
     saver.save(sess, export_dir)
 ```
-This creates multiple files in the sub directory "export" with the name "model".xxx.
+The `saver.save()` creates multiple files in the sub directory "export" with the name "model".xxx.

 I explicitly showed how to create the input tensors `x` and `dKeep` and the output tensor `y3`, because we will need the names of these tensors later for the import.
 Note that the name of the output tensor needs to be changed, by recreating the tensor with a different name, using `tf.identity()`.
+Since the input tensors are `tf.placeholder()`, we can direcly pass a name as a parameter.

 #### Import
 The model, with all its weights and biases, can then be loaded into a newly created session: